Known around the world for its spectacular underwater experiences, Roatan is a beautiful Caribbean Island off the coast of Honduras.

 While my husband was stationed at Soto Cano Air Base (on the mainland of Honduras), we took a week-long vacation on the island.
 (Going to visit him was on my Deployment Bucket List!)
+Neither of us are divers, but that didn’t mean that we just lazed on the beach for a whole week.

-10 Things to do in Roatan That Don’t Involve Scuba Diving
+10 Things to do in Roatan

 1. Visit Gumbalimba Park

 Visitors can feed and pet the animals.
 As a result, they are very friendly and very curious, reaching in pockets, looking through your hair, and nibbling on buttons.
-These feathered and furry fellas have yet to meet a stranger.
+These feathered and furry friends have yet to meet a stranger.

 2. Zip-Lining